Powerlearnproject/se-assignment-7-software-project-management-stephenonchieku1/README.md

 3. Project Management Methodologies:
    - Compare and contrast at least two software project management methodologies (e.g., Agile, Waterfall, Scrum, Kanban).
 What are the advantages and disadvantages of each?
+         Agile: Agile emphasizes iterative development, collaboration, and customer feedback.
+It allows for flexibility and adaptability but may require more client involvement.
+Waterfall: Waterfall follows a linear, sequential approach with distinct phases.
+It offers clear milestones but may lack flexibility for changes later in the project.
+Comparison: Agile is more suited for projects with changing requirements, while Waterfall is better for projects with well-defined requirements upfront.

 4. Project Planning:
    - Explain the key components of project planning in software project management.
 What tools and techniques are commonly used to create a project plan?